 We, as consumers, have enabled this sort of behavior, have we not?
 We get certain financial perks by handing over certain information, and in turn companies can use technologies like Hadoop to gather insights from it.
 Free-market capitalism at its finest!
 But seriously.
 Ads might be annoying, but if we didn't have them, we wouldn’t know about things that we want/need.
 Companies will always try and get the upper hand by employing the use of data mining/analysis and business intelligence software.
 It’s what helps them succeed.

 Ever since there has been mass media, there has been mass advertising.
 Someone was always willing to pay to get people to hear about their company.
 In the first 30 seconds of the first New York Mets radio broadcast, there are two ads.
 That’s right, before the newly minted Mets players were even announced, there was a beer commercial.
-FYI - The St. Louis Cardinals won that game 11-4 YIPEEEEE.
-Anyhoo, the point is that producers have always been trying to find new ways to get to consumers, and now is no different.
+Producers have always been trying to find new ways to get to consumers, and now is no different.

 Do I like seeing banners in German for Air Berlin because my girlfriend looked up flights to Zurich?
 Not especially.
 But you know what I do like?
 I like the fact that companies like Dealply can use data to get me the best deal on a pair of Adidas shell tops, or that thanks to Fiverr, I can find someone to draw a caricature of my dog or hang flyers for me, for only five bucks.